open-life-science/open-life-science.github.io/nasa/index.md

 # About

 Over three years starting in 2024, we will deliver five 6-week Virtual Cohorts per year.
 The cohorts will engage participants in hands-on implementation of open science concepts and tools.
-This program will teach one OpenCore Module per week, by bringing in expert speakers from across different scientific domains, allowing learners to actively embed their training in their work and reflect on their learning with a mentor.
+This program will teach one OpenCore Module per week, by bringing in speakers from across different scientific domains, allowing learners to actively embed their training in their work and reflect on their learning with guidance from expert practioners.

 # Timeline

-The training will cover [the five modules in OpenCore](https://opensciency.github.io/sprint-content), and participants will work with a mentor to discuss real-world application of the skills they use.
+The training will cover [the five modules in OpenCore](https://opensciency.github.io/sprint-content), and participants will work with an expert to discuss real-world application of the skills they learn.
 The schedule for individual cohorts is shown below:

 | **Cohort timeline**      |                        |  Week |   |   |   |   |   |
 |--------------------------|------------------------|:-----:|:-:|:-:|:-:|:-:|:-:|